-- 3.7.1 Contents of clearances - 3.7.1.1 An air traffic control clearance shall indicate; - (a) aircraft identification as shown in the flight plan; - (b) clearance limit; - (c) route of flight; - (d) level(s) of flight for the entire route or part thereof and changes of levels if required; - (e) any necessary instructions or information on other matters such as approach or departure manoeuvres, communications and the time of expiry of the clearance. - 3.7.1.2 Standard departure and arrival routes and associated procedures should be established when necessary to facilitate; - (a) the safe, orderly and expeditious flow of air traffic; - (b) the description of the route and procedure in air traffic control clearances. - 3.7.2 Clearances for transonic flight - 3.7.2.1 The air traffic control clearance relating to the transonic acceleration phase of a supersonic flight shall extend at least to the end of that phase. - 3.7.2.2 The air traffic control clearance relating to the deceleration and descent of an aircraft from supersonic cruise to subsonic flight should provide for uninterrupted descent, at least during the transonic phase. - 3.7.3 Read-back of clearances and safety-related information - 3.7.3.1 The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
-The following items shall always be read back; - (a) ATC route clearances; - (b) clearances and instructions to enter, land on, take off from, hold short of, cross and backtrack on any runway; and
+- 3.7.1 Contents of clearances - 3.7.1.1 An air traffic control clearance shall indicate; - (a) aircraft identification as shown in the flight plan; - (b) clearance limit; - (c) route of flight; - (d) level(s) of flight for the entire route or part thereof and changes of levels if required; - [Note: If the clearance for the levels covers only part of the route, it is important for the air traffic control unit to specify a point to which the part of the clearance regarding levels applies whenever necessary to ensure compliance with CAR OPS 0.240(c)(1).]

-- (c) runway-in-use, altimeter settings, SSR codes, level instructions, heading and speed instructions and, whether issued by the controller or contained in ATIS broadcasts, transition levels. - 3.7.3.1.1 Other clearances or instructions, including conditional clearances, shall be read back or acknowledged in a manner to clearly indicate that they have been understood and will be complied with. - 3.7.3.1.2 The controller shall listen to the read-back to ascertain that the clearance or instruction has been correctly acknowledged by the flight crew and shall take immediate action to correct any discrepancies revealed by the read-back. - 3.7.3.2 Unless specified by the appropriate ATS authority, voice read-back of CPDLC messages shall not be required. - 3.7.3.3 [Vehicle drivers operating or intending to operate on the manoeuvring area shall read back to the air traffic controller safety-related parts of instructions which are transmitted by voice, e.g. instructions to enter, hold short of, cross and operate on any operational runway or taxiway. - 3.7.3.4 The controller shall listen to the read-back to ascertain that the instruction has been correctly acknowledged by the vehicle driver and shall take immediate action to correct any discrepancies revealed by the read-back.] - 3.7.4 Coordination of clearances
+- CAA-B - (e) any necessary instructions or information on other matters such as approach or departure manoeuvres, communications and the time of expiry of the clearance. - [Note: The time of expiry of the clearance indicates the time after which the clearance will be automatically cancelled if the flight has not been commenced.] - 3.7.1.2 Standard departure and arrival routes and associated procedures should be established when necessary to facilitate; - (a) the safe, orderly and expeditious flow of air traffic; - (b) the description of the route and procedure in air traffic control clearances. - 3.7.2 Clearances for transonic flight - 3.7.2.1 The air traffic control clearance relating to the transonic acceleration phase of a supersonic flight shall extend at least to the end of that phase. - 3.7.2.2 The air traffic control clearance relating to the deceleration and descent of an aircraft from supersonic cruise to subsonic flight should provide for uninterrupted descent, at least during the transonic phase. - 3.7.3 Read-back of clearances and safety-related information - 3.7.3.1 The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
+The following items shall always be read back; - (a) ATC route clearances; - (b) clearances and instructions to enter, land on, take off from, hold short of, cross and backtrack on any runway; and - (c) runway-in-use, altimeter settings, SSR codes, level instructions, heading and speed instructions and, whether issued by the controller or contained in ATIS broadcasts, transition levels. - 3.7.3.1.1 Other clearances or instructions, including conditional clearances, shall be read back or acknowledged in a manner to clearly indicate that they have been understood and will be complied with. - 3.7.3.1.2 The controller shall listen to the read-back to ascertain that the clearance or instruction has been correctly acknowledged by the flight crew and shall take immediate action to correct any discrepancies revealed by the read-back. - 3.7.3.2 Unless specified by the appropriate ATS authority, voice read-back of CPDLC messages shall not be required. - [Note: The procedures and provisions relating to the exchange and acknowledgement of CPDLC messages are contained in Annex 10, Volume II.] - 3.7.3.3 Vehicle drivers operating or intending to operate on the manoeuvring area shall read back to the air traffic controller safety-related parts of instructions which are transmitted by voice, e.g. instructions to enter, hold short of, cross and operate on any operational runway or taxiway.

+3.7.3.4 The controller shall listen to the read-back to ascertain that the instruction has been correctly acknowledged by the vehicle driver and shall take immediate action to correct any discrepancies revealed by the read-back.

+3.7.4 Coordination of clearances